sfwydyc/my-rocketqa/README.md

 Following the examples below, you can run RocketQA models and your own checkpoints.

 ###  Run RocketQA Model
-To run RocketQA models, you should set the parameter `model` in 'load_model()' method with RocketQA model name return by 'available_models()' method.
+To run RocketQA models, you should set the parameter `model` in 'load_model()' with RocketQA model name return by 'available_models()'.

 ```python
 import rocketqa